 The Western Isles is home to some of Scotland's greatest wind resource and the existing network is at full capacity meaning no further generation can connect without significant network reinforcements.
-The new HVDC connection will transmit electricity generated by renewables on the Western Isles to areas of demand.
-This requires a long connection using subsea and onshore underground cables to provide a link between the Western Isles and Beauly, the most suitable place on the 400kV transmission network.
-National Grid ESO's 2022 Holistic Network Design (HND) required an increase to the size of the subsea link from 600MW to 1.8GW.
+The new HVDC connection will transmit electricity generated by This requires a long connection using subsea and onshore underground cables to provide a link between the Western Network Design (HND) required an increase to the size of the subsea link from 600MW to 1.8GW.